pranitastudent/Guju-FODMAP-CookBook/README.md

  `heroku login` command is used to login to Heroku.
 A unique app name is added in Heroku and the region of choice is chosen. </li>

 <li> Under the Settings > Config Vars.
-The environmental variables for : MONGO_DB, MONGO_URI, SECRET_KEY, RECPATCHA_PUBLIC, RECAPTCHA_PRIVATE  are inserted respectively into the key and value fields </li>
+The environmental variables for : MONGO_DB, MONGO_URI, SECRET_KEY, RECPATCHA_PUBLIC, RECAPTCHA_PRIVATE  are inserted respectively into the key and value fields.</li>

 <li> Next the project is pushed to Heroku using the command :

 ` git push heroku master `.
-The push should be displayed as successful </li>
+The push should be displayed as successful.</li>

 <li> Next to run the app the command: